The number of cases to be reviewed for alleged poor maternity care by Shrewsbury and Telford Hospital Trust has now risen to 104.

 “It is important that any families who have any questions or concerns over their care are given the chance to have them explored.”

 Pryers has extensive experience acting on behalf of babies and mothers who have received poor maternity care, including families who were affected by the recent allegations of baby deaths at the Counter of Chester Hospital.
 We are in a position to advise any families who believe they have been affected by treatment at the Shrewsbury and Telford NHS Trust.

-If you would like to speak in confidence, please contact us on 01904 556600 or get in touch.
+If you would like to speak in confidence, please contact us on 1904556600 or email us.